cweb/unicode-security-guide/page3.md

 ## <a id="normalization"></a>Normalization

-In Unicode, Normalization of characters and strings follows a standardized process defined in the <a href="http://unicode.org/reports/tr15/">Unicode Standard Annex #15: Unicode Normalization Forms</a>.
-The details of Normalization are not for the feignt of heart and will not be heavily discussed here.
+In Unicode, Normalization of characters and strings follows a specification defined in the <a href="http://unicode.org/reports/tr15/">Unicode Standard Annex #15: Unicode Normalization Forms</a>.
+The details of Normalization are not for the faint of heart and will not be discussed in this guide.
 For engineers and testers, it's at least important to understand that there are four
 Normalization forms defined:

 * NFC - Canonical Decomposition